davideagno/davideagno.github.io/_pages/about.md

 Education
 --
-* Ph.D in Statistics, University of Padova, 2021-ongoing
+* Ph.D in Statistics<br />
+  University of Padova, 2021-ongoing
-* Master's Degree in Statistical Sciences, University of Padova, 2019-2021<br />
+* Master's Degree in Statistical Sciences<br />
+  University of Padova, 2019-2021<br />
   *Thesis: Analysis of mortality curves: nonparametric density estimation using a Bayesian approach*<br />
   *Supervisors: Prof. Bruno Scarpa, Prof. Tommaso Rigon*
-* Bachelor's Degree in Statistics for Economics and Business, University of Padova, 2016-2019<br />
+* Bachelor's Degree in Statistics for Economics and Business<br />
+  University of Padova, 2016-2019<br />
   *Thesis: The use of *All-Resolution Inference* for fMRI images without smoothing*<br />
   *Supervisor: Prof. Livio Finos*